TimboBl/DownloadWebsiteToPDF/README.md

 # Welcome to DownloadWebsitesToPDF's Readme File!

+## General Use:
+This script is intended to be used on websites that display content on single pages, where the URL holds the page number and this number incements on every page.

+Find a website that has the content you want to save as PDF on it.
+Look at the URL.
+If the URL has a Page Number something like this: www.somedomain.com/someSite-page1.html And the Next Page is the same thing just with a 2 instead of a 1, open up the script!
+Copy the URL WITHOUT the number!
+Paste it in.
+Here you'd use the Somewhere in the middle mode of the script.
+And then proceed as promted on screen.

 ## If you are running a Windows Build and do not have wkhtmltopdf installed:
 You need to have a tool called wkhtmltopdf installed.
 You can find a download for your Windows here: https://wkhtmltopdf.org/downloads.html
 Choose from the Table with available Downloads.
 Choose the top-most windows Flavor and Proceed to download either the 32bit or the 64bit version, depending on what Windows you are using.